 If the bucket size is exceeded, then an HTTP

 429 Too Many Requests error is returned.
-The bucket empties at a leak rate of two requests per second.
-To avoid being throttled, you can build your app to average two requests per second.
+The bucket empties at a leak rate of four requests per second.
+To avoid being throttled, you can build your app to average four requests per second.
 The throttle is a pass or fail operation.
 If there is available capacity in your bucket, then the request is executed without queueing or processing delays.
 Otherwise, the request is throttled.

 Design your app with API rate limits in mind to best handle request limits and avoid

 - Stagger API requests in a queue and do other processing tasks while waiting for the next queued job to run.

 - Use the rate limits header to balance your request volume.